jjaxse2017/Mainline-Mesa-Expermental/README.md

 6.)
 Move the files into appropriate directory see the compiled radeon driver https://github.com/jjaxse2017/Mainline-Mesa-Expermental/releases for instructions on how to run the driver.

+7.) --Assuming you're using using LLVM 6/GCC7, Make clean then configure again making the r600 driver with just GCC 7 and copy the files contained in the gallium directory over to the desired lib directory minus swrast. (special note here the gallium and dri files can/should be put into one single directory)

+8.) --Assuming you're using using LLVM 6/GCC7 You'll need to compile the 32 bit files...
+I ended up using GCC6/LLVM5

 Check out https://github.com/jjaxse2017/scorched-earth-3d for a free open source game to try out the mainline driver on.

 64bit (GCC6/LLVM5)